Place of Supply Information

 Import Of Goods

+Many questions arise regarding import of goods like what is the location of supply in case of importation of goods.
 The IGST Act has defined import of goods as ‘bringing goods into India from a place outside India’.
 Further, there have been landmark judgements by the Supreme Court in support of the view that the import of goods is complete only when it crosses the customs barrier and becomes a part of the mass of goods within the country.